ciderale/kotlin-union-types/README.md

 ## Discussion

+### Pro
 - The solution properly serializes and deserializes sealed cases classes (see Tests).
 - The solution has almost no boilerplate on the domain classes.
-  Sealed case classes only need to be annotated, no additional configuration needed.
+  Sealed case classes only need to implement the marker interface, no further configuration needed.
 - The one-time setup for this solution is small.
 It suffices to
   * define the marker interface (with default method), and to
-  * configure the object mapper, both almost copy-paste activities and independent of the actual number of sealed case classes used.
+  * configure the object mapper, both almost copy-paste activities.
+- The configuration effort is independent of the actual number of sealed case classes used.
-- Adding new business domain classes does not require additional configuration.
 The maker interface fully decouples the domain objects from the serialization logic.
+That means, adding a new case class does not require additional configuration, besides implementing the marker interface.
-- The naming strategy for the included type information can be defined
+- The naming strategy for the included type information can be defined as needed
 - The domain code does not depend on the jackson library.
 This is interesting from a dependency inversion point of view -- the core logic is independent of the serialization.
+However, the marker interface could also be provided by jackson, if the dependency is not an issue.

+### Cons

-- There is one minor caveat with this solution.
+There is one minor caveat with this solution.
-There is some duplication between the marker interface and the typeid annotation.
+There is some duplication between the marker interface and the `@JsonTypeInfo` annotation used on the `SealedCaseClassesSimpleNameIdMixin`.
 Both, the tag name and the naming strategy must be in-sync.
-This seems to be benign however as those two things are usually defined once and unlikely to change.
+This seems to be benign though, as those two things are usually defined once and unlikely to change.
 And even changing them would be simple.

+### Other options

+Maybe there are other options to achieve the same.
+If you know a better solution, please let me know.

+# Implementation details

 ## Handling of 'object' Singleton Type